cmeury/yamkins/README.md

 ## Requirements

-* A Yammer user account
+* Yammer user account
-* A Yammer group
+* Yammer group
+* Jenkins installation (1.509+)
+* Java (1.6+) / Maven (3.0.4+) build environment

 ## Installation

-## Configuration
+1. Do a 'mvn install'
+2. Install the target/yamkins.hpi in your Jenkins instance

-- Acquire a long-lived access token as described further below.
+3. Acquire a long-lived API token as described below.
-- Enter it in the global Jenkins configuration
+4. Enter the API token in the global Jenkins configuration
-- Set up a post-build notification in your desired job and enter the group ID.
+5. Set-up a post-build notification in an appropriate job

 ## License